project-etalon/etalon/docs/tutorials/metrics_used.rst

 .. note::

-    *fluid token generation rate* is a another new metric introduced by ``metron`` to evaluate LLM inference systems.
+    *fluid token generation rate* is a another new metric introduced by ``etalon`` to evaluate LLM inference systems.

 *fluid token generation rate* is defined as maximum tokens per second an inference system can serve such that 99% of the requests achieve fluidity-index of at-least 0.9.
 Higher *fluid token generation rate* is better.